The Gatekeeper (A Misunderstood Product Owner Stance)

 The Gatekeeper is also referred to as the protector, guard, shield, gateway or single point of contact.

 With the many Product Owners and Product Managers we have trained and coached in their daily practice, we’ve observed the following patterns in Product Owners that we would classify as Gatekeepers:

 - One way of being the Gatekeeper is to block all interactions with the outside world.
 The Gatekeeper has learned that more work can be delivered when the Development Team can focus and focus is what the Gatekeeper can offer them.
 The Gatekeeper is great at keeping stakeholders away from the Development Team and blocking all communications.
-The agreements made between the Gatekeeper and the Development Team(s) is that all questions are posed to the Gatekeeper.(S)he will consult with the stakeholders if it is neccesary.
+The agreements made between the Gatekeeper and the Scrum Team(s) is that all questions are posed to the Gatekeeper.(S)he will consult with the stakeholders if it is necessary.
 No questions are asked to users, stakeholders or — let alone — customers, directly.

-- Although the previous Gatekeeper type is written about the Sprint Review as an example, the same goes for the Gatekeeper who never lets the Development Team talk to customers, because “They’re developers… They don’t know how to talk to customers… I’ll talk to customers instead and I’ll translate the information for them…”
+- Although the previous Gatekeeper type is written about the Sprint Review as an example, the same goes for the Gatekeeper who never lets the Developers talk to customers, because “They’re developers… They don’t know how to talk to customers… I’ll talk to customers instead and I’ll translate the information for them…”

-- The last great pattern of being a Gatekeeper is to make sure that you have to sign-off on all the requirements and deliverables that the Development Team produces.
+- The last great pattern of being a Gatekeeper is to make sure that you have to sign-off on all the requirements and deliverables that the Scrum Team produces.
 There should be nothing that is delivered or shown to customers or released/deployed to production without the Gatekeeper signing off on it first!